-- To ensure that a Linux, UNIX, or Windows PowerExchange server never uses a weak cipher from a client machine. - To force the use of a preferred cipher from a Linux, UNIX, or Windows client machine rather than having to change a TTLSCipherParms configuration statement on the z/OS server machine. - To avoid the use a the Diffie-Hellman cipher on z/OS because of the slow connection time. - To force the use of a weaker cipher, or a cipher with hardware assitance on z/OS, for faster performance.
+- To ensure that a Linux, UNIX, or Windows PowerExchange server never uses a weak cipher from a client machine. - To force the use of a preferred cipher from a Linux, UNIX, or Windows client machine rather than having to change a TTLSCipherParms configuration statement on the z/OS server machine. - To avoid the use a the Diffie-Hellman cipher on z/OS because of the slow connection time. - To force the use of a weaker cipher, or a cipher with hardware assistance on z/OS, for faster performance. - On IBM i, specify ciphers by using four hexadecimal digits.